 Alternatively, you can add the following lines to the bottom of your /etc/gdm/Init/Default to have x11vnc start after your gnome login does (note that /etc/gdm/Init/Default does not exist on some Ubuntu devices):

 Krfb is the default VNC server in Kubuntu.
 Because it's highly integrated with KDE, running it in other environments is difficult.

 To configure krfb, go to System Settings > Sharing > Desktop Sharing > Configure....

 To set krfb to request access each time, tick Confirm uninvited connections before accepting

-- There's no official way to only allow local connections, although see below for an unofficial solution
+- There's no built-in way to only allow local connections, although see below for a solution.

-Krfb doesn't have any official way to accept the next connection then stop listening for connection attempts.
+Krfb doesn't have a built-in way to accept the next connection then stop listening for connection attempts.
 However, the following Python script will listen for a single connection then exit krfb: